Micromuse: History

+Stephen, now SVP Finance, led the NASDAQ IPO process culminating in the listing on 14 February 1998.

+In October 1998, the Company announced that Mr. Stephen A. Allott, the Chief Financial Officer of the Company, was named President and appointed a Director of the Company and that Christopher J. Dawes had resigned as a Director.
+Stephen took over leadership.

+In March 1999, Stephen led the recruitment of Greg Brown who joined as Chairman and CEO.
+From then, Stephen as President, CFO and a main board director reported to Greg.

+In 2001, Stephen was appointed as a Venture Partner of Fidelity (London) and was appointed as chairman of Jacobs Rimell Ltd (London) and stepped down from all his positions at Micromuse.

+In 2002, Greg Brown was replaced by Lloyd Carney.

 In June 2002, Micromuse entered into an agreement to purchase rival firm RiverSoft for £43 million.
-RiverSoft was founded by Phil Tee after he left Micromuse.
+RiverSoft was founded by Phil Tee after he left Micromuse in 1996.

 In December 2002, the company chairman and chief executive officer Greg Brown announced his resignation, and his move to become executive vice president of Motorola.
 Brown had worked for Micromuse since 1999.

 In July 2003, Lloyd Carney was named CEO and chairman of the board, replacing Mike Luetkemeyer who was the interim CEO.

 In July 2005, Micromuse announced an agreement to acquire GuardedNet Inc, a computer security company based in Atlanta, for $16.2 million in cash.

+Dawes had died when his McLaren F1 car crashed in Essex, in 1999.

 In December 2005, IBM entered into an agreement to acquire Micromuse for approximately $865 million in cash.